-While there were early snowfalls around the June long weekend, NSW has seen around 250mm of rain with Victoria surpassing 300mm through the remainder of the month with average temperatures 2-3 degrees warmer than the same time last year.
+While there were early snowfalls around the June long weekend, NSW has seen around 250mm of rain with Victoria surpassing 300mm through the remainder of the month, with average alpine temperatures 2-3 degrees warmer than the same time last year.
 For in-depth analysis of the current weather patterns and long term outlook, follow The Snowstack.

-If you’re planning a backcountry tour, please remember to fill in a Trip Intention Form for New South Wales or Victoria and carry a Personal Locator Beacon.
+Please remember to fill in a Trip Intention Form for New South Wales or Victoria and carry a Personal Locator Beacon.

 MSC’s free, daily Backcountry Conditions Reports are compiled by our team of professionally qualified field observers and forecasters with operational costs funded by our members and supporters.
 For a full overview of how MSC compiles reports, read more here.